-sold or the plutonium recycled, if the continental or world markets in the future justify it.
+sold or the plutonium recycled, if future markets justify it.

 Schematics of the natural and enriched uranium cycles are shown in Figures 5 and 6.

 Even comparing the fabrication costs of the bundles only, the PHW fuel is approximately one-third the price of PWR fuel.